 You can now create a new connection for your form.
 Hit the button Create a new Connection.
 See image above.

-OK so now choose from your list of existing API connections.
-Since we already done the set up for MailChimp in Step 2, we can simply select MailChimp if it’s not already selected, and the name of your mailing list.
+OK, so now choose from your list of existing API connections.
+Since we already done the setup for MailChimp in Step 2, we can simply select MailChimp if it’s not already selected, and the name of your mailing list.
+See image above.

 You’ve successfully set up MailChimp with Thrive Leads.
-Your visitors will be able to use your opt-in forms immediately and get on your list.
+Your visitors will be able to use your opt-in forms immediately and get onto your list.

 If you get stuck with any of the steps above, please don’t hesitate to get in touch with me.
-I might be able to help you.
-Or you can check out this page to learn more about my web design and WordPress consultation services.
+I’m here to assist you.